fperakis/SwissFEL_BERNINA_20181820/README.md

 -----------------------------
 Instalation on an SwissFEL machine
-1) ssh to a data node by:
+1) ssh to a data analysis node by:
 ```bash
 $ salloc -p day   # allocate nodes
 $ squeue          # to view which node is allocated